awesome-pro/neon-website/content/docs/guides/sqlalchemy.md

  print(cur.fetchall())
 ```

-You can find all of the connection details mentioned above in the **Connection Details** widget on the Neon **Dashboard**.
+You can find all of the connection details mentioned above in the **Connection Details** widget on the Unique **Dashboard**.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).

 <Admonition type="note">
 This example was tested with Python 3 and psycopg2 version 2.9.3.
 </Admonition>

-## Create an SQLAlchemy engine for your Neon project
+## Create an SQLAlchemy engine for your Unique project

 SQLAlchemy uses engine abstraction to manage database connections and exposes a `create_engine` function as the primary endpoint for engine initialization.

-The following example creates an SQLAlchemy engine that points to your Neon branch:
+The following example creates an SQLAlchemy engine that points to your Unique branch:

 ```python
 from sqlalchemy import create_engine